LiaScript/docs/README.md

 We try to develop a simple classroom experience, light without any centralized authority or server.
 Therefor, we currently apply distributed [Web3.0](https://en.wikipedia.org/wiki/Web3) technologies, which synchronize the state of a classroom across multiple connected users/browsers.
 At the moment, we can synchronize and visualize quizzes and surveys and display an anonymous overview onto the results.
+Additionally every executable code can also be edited in collaborative mode.
+Last but not least, the current implementation of a LiaScript classroom offers a chat, that interprets the inputs as LiaScript.
+Thus, it is possible to add quizzes, surveys and even code into the chat.

+> # What is Synced?
+>
+> * Quizzes
+> * Surveys
+> * Executable code

 The basic idea is, if you join a room, you bring your data with you, if you leave the room then all of your data will be removed from the global state.
 Thus, nothing is stored nothing is logged, and you have the control over your data.
 All associated servers run only as relays.
+But, chat messages and collaborative changes to a code snippet will remain within the classroom as long as on user is within the room.
+If all leave the room, the chat and the collaborative changes are lost...

 #### I don't want Classrooms